Electric Wizard is a British Doom Metal

 - Self-Titled Album - As seen above.
 Adding more to this example, the album has a title track (so, Electric Wizard - "Electric Wizard", from Electric Wizard).

-- Sampling: Many songs on Dopethrone have small samples from movies or PSA's at the beginning.
+- sampling: From Dopethrone and onward, many songs in their discography have small samples from movies or PSA's at the beginning.

 - Title Drop - Partial drop of the band name, from the very start of Barbarian, "the wizaaard!".

 - Trope Codifier: For sludgy, stoner-influenced Doom Metal.
 Indeed, it's all but impossible to find a fan of the above genres that hasn't at least listened to more than one of their albums.